 It's the middle of November here in New York, and we're still having springtime weather.
 This warm-blooded California boy isn't complaining, but it's a little disconcerting, especially with predictions of the end of the world only a few years away.
 I was thinking I may have to hang onto this post until next summer, but if the Mayans were right, you might want to try this sooner rather than later.

-For those that have never had it, uni, is the orange reproductive organs of the spiny sea urchin.
+For those that have never had it, uni is the orange reproductive organs of the spiny sea urchin.
 I know, it doesn't sound appealing at all, but it's sweet, rich, and creamy, melting on your tongue into a briny pool of heaven.
-It's so rich in fact, that I usually have a hard time eating more than a few pieces — far fewer than the dozen and a half or so pieces that come in one flat.
+It's so rich, in fact, that I usually have a hard time eating more than a few pieces -- far fewer than the dozen and a half or so pieces that come in one flat.

 That's why I came up with this preparation.
-The citrusy tang cuts through the richness of the sea urchin, while the crispy salad of veggies benefit from the creamy sweetness imparted by the golden swaths of uni.
+The citrusy tang cuts through the richness of the sea urchin, while the crispy salad of veggies benefits from the creamy sweetness imparted by the golden swaths of uni.

-Have fun with the veggies you use, in the photo above, I used clear seaweed noodles instead of sea beans, and I've even toyed with the idea of using unripe fruit.
+Have fun with the veggies you use.
+In the photo above, I used clear seaweed noodles instead of sea beans, and I've even toyed with the idea of using unripe fruit.
 Whatever you do, make sure you use produce that can hold up to the acidic dressing without wilting or getting soggy.
-Sweet peppers, cucumbers, and sunchokes are all great additions and if green shiso is hard to find in your area, try going with other herbs like fresh basil or mint.
+Sweet peppers, cucumbers, and sunchokes are all great additions, and if green shiso is hard to find in your area, try going with other herbs like fresh basil or mint.

-1 flat of uni (sea urchin)
+- 1 flat uni (sea urchin)

-2 vine ripened tomatoes
+- 2 tomatoes ripe

-1/4 small red onion cut into brunoise (1/8″ cubes)
+- ¼ small red onion (cut into brunoise,⅛" cubes)

-1 serrano chile minced with seeds
+- 1 serrano chile (minced)

-2oz sea beans
+- 2 ounces sea beans

-6 green shiso leaves minced
+- 6 leaves green shiso (minced)

-1 Tbs olive oil
+- 1 tablespoon olive oil

-To prepare the tomatoes, quarter them and use your fingers to scape out the seeds into a bowl and set aside.
-Cut the tomatoes into a small dice (1/4″ cubes), and add them to a non-reactive bowl along with the red onion, jicama, chile, sea beans and shiso.
+- To prepare the tomatoes, quarter them and use your fingers to scape out the seeds into a bowl and set aside.
+Cut the tomatoes into a small dice (¼" cubes), and add them to a non-reactive bowl along with the red onion, jicama, chile, sea beans and shiso.
 Refrigerate ready to serve.

-To serve just whisk the lime juice, olive oil, salt and pepper together and pour over the vegetables.
+- To serve just whisk the lime juice, olive oil, salt and pepper together and pour over the vegetables.
 Toss gently to coat then plate individual servings, topping with a generous helping of sea urchin and the reserved tomato seeds.